awsdocs/amazon-dynamodb-developer-guide/doc_source/WorkingWithTables.Basics.md

 + Enable or disable DynamoDB Streams on the table \(see [Capturing Table Activity with DynamoDB Streams](Streams.md)\)\.

 **Example**
-This AWS CLI example shows how to modify a table's provisioned throughput settings:
+The following AWS CLI example shows how to modify a table's provisioned throughput settings\.

 ```
 aws dynamodb update-table --table-name Music \